Vasava people

-The Vasava are a clan of the Bhil community found in the states of Gujarat, Maharashtra, and Rajasthan in India.
+The Vasava are an ethnic group found in the states of Gujarat, Maharashtra, and Rajasthan in India.
 They have scheduled tribe status.
 In Rajasthan, they are also known as Vasave.

 Origin

 The Vasava in Gujarat trace their mythological descent from Eklavya.
 They originally hail from south Gujarat and Madhya Pradesh.
-The community are now found in districts of Baroda, Surat, Bharuch and Panchmahal.
+The community are now found in districts of Baroda, Surat, Narmada, Bharuch and Panchmahal.
 They speak Bhili language, although most can now speak Gujarati.

 The Vasave in Maharashtra are found mainly in the Khandesh region.
 Their settlements exist mainly in the hilly and forest terrain of the Satpuda range.
 The Vasave speak the Bhil language, but most also speak Marathi.
 The Vasave are mainly a community of farmers, with animal husbandry being a secondary occupation.
 About 80% of the Vasave are Hindu, while the other 20% are Christians.

 Marriage

 Historically, they were endogamous, but due to Brahminical Sanskritisation marriages have started to take place with other Bhil groups.